flexera-public/right_st/README.md

   Delete dev/test ServerTemplates and RightScripts with a prefix
   Flags:
     -x, --prefix <prefix>:  Delete with this prefix.
-This commands acts as a cleanup for ServerTepmlates uploaded with --prefix.
+This commands acts as a cleanup for ServerTemplates uploaded with --prefix.

 right_st st download <name|href|id> [<path>]
   Download a ServerTemplate and all associated RightScripts/Attachments to disk